Edward Blore: Later career

 Blore is most notable for his completion of John Nash's design of Buckingham Palace.
 Following Nash's dismissal, he completed the palace in a style similar to but plainer than that intended by Nash.
 In 1847, Blore returned to the palace and designed the great facade facing The Mall thus enclosing the central quadrangle.
 He also worked on St James's Palace in London, and a large number of other designs in England and Scotland, including restoring the Salisbury Tower at Windsor Castle.

 Blore was a personal friend of Sir Walter Scott, having been introduced by Daniel Terry, and like Scott was interested in the baronial architecture of Scottish castles.

-This led to Prince Vorontsov's invitation to design his extensive Vorontsov's Palace in Alupka, Crimea.
+This led to Prince Vorontsov's invitation to design his extensive Vorontsov Palace in Alupka, Crimea.
 The Alupka palace was built between 1828 and 1846, in a mixture of styles ranging from Gothic Revival to Moorish Revival.
 The palace's guidebook describes the building as "Blore's tribute to Muslim architecture".
 The structure features two façades, contrasting "the starkness of Scottish Baronial on its landward side with Arabian fantasy facing the sea".

 As a recognised establishment architect, Blore was involved in many projects related to the British Empire; this included Government House in Sydney, Australia, which he designed in 1834 in the form of a Gothic castle.
 Such designs were unusual and display a more adventurous side to Blore's work than can be seen from his work in London.
-His East front, the public face, of Buckingham Palace was criticised from the moment of its completion as banal street architecture, a view shared by King George V who had the facade redesigned by Sir Aston Webb in 1913.
+His East front, the public face, of Buckingham Palace was criticised from the moment of its completion as banal street architecture, a view shared by King George V who had the façade redesigned by Sir Aston Webb in 1913.
 Around 1840 Blore was possibly responsible for alterations at Wythenshawe Hall in Manchester.

 He was elected Fellow of the Royal Society in 1841.